Reclaiming doctors’ time with AI-assisted rota management

 For hospitals, fewer rota errors meant fewer coverage gaps, less admin, and reduced risk — a direct operational benefit.

+In practice, new rota software often launches first on web and mobile platforms, with native apps introduced later once core systems are in place.
 For this project, I focused on the reverse: designing a proof-of-concept native app; a blueprint for how the experience could work once integrated with existing hospital systems.

 Time constraints meant it wasn't feasible to tackle every problem at once